 When we connected a flash drive containing malware samples to our test PC, and opened the drive in Windows Explorer, Panda did not initially take any action.
 However, as soon as we tried to copy the malicious files to the Windows Desktop, they were detected and deleted.
 A pop-up alert was shown, which closed after a few seconds.
 No user action was required or possible.

-Sophos Intercept X Advanced provides endpoint protection software for Windows and macOS workstations, plus Windows servers.
-This is managed using a cloud-based console.
+Sophos Intercept X Advanced provides a cloud-based console for managing the endpoint protection software.
 As well as malware protection, the product includes investigative functions for analysing and remediating attacks.
 It can cope with networks that have hundreds of thousands of seats.
 We feel it would also be suitable for smaller businesses with tens of seats.

 The console is navigated using a single menu column on the left-hand side.
 Some of the items, such as Threat Analysis Center and Endpoint Protection open in a sort of sub-console with their own menu panel.
 The console layout and graphic design remain the same, and you can easily get back to the main console by clicking Back to Overview at the top of the applicable menu column.
 Some pages, such as People, can be accessed from either the main or the sub-console.
 The UI language can be changed in real time from the user menu in the top right-hand corner.
 The same menu also lets you join Sophos’ early-access program, so you can try upcoming features before general release.